 Why Does Airsculpt Cost More Than Traditional Lipo?

 Liposuction cost varies with many factors.
 If Airsculpt costs more than traditional liposuction, it may be because no energy (like BodyTite or VASER) is being added to the traditional liposuction to tighten the skin.

-As mentioned above, laser lipo combines laser energy to tighten skin with liposuction which removes fat.
+As mentioned above, laser lipo (aka Airsculpt) combines laser energy to tighten skin with liposuction which removes fat.

 Cavitation refers to the effect produced by ultrasound energy (mentioned above) that helps break up stubborn fatty tissue and shake fat cells free of tough connective tissue or scar.
-Because of cavitation, Dr. Smith likes Vaser-assisted (ultrasound-assisted) liposuction for male breast reduction (gynecomastia surgery) and secondary liposuction.
+This yields a kinder, gentler liposuction procedure and recovery with less blood loss and bruising.
+Because of the effects of cavitation, Dr. Smith likes Vaser-assisted (ultrasound-assisted) liposuction in almost all cases.
+It is especially useful in male breast reduction (gynecomastia surgery) and secondary liposuction.

 |AirSculpt (Lipo + Laser)||BodyTite (Lipo + Bipolar RF)|

 |Removes fat and offers some skin tightening||Older technology||Advanced technology||Less commonly offered|